 Physiatry Clinic with Dr. JenFu Cheng

-Dr. Jenfu Cheng is board certified in pediatric rehabilitation medicine and works for Children’s Specialized Hospital.
+Dr. Jenfu Cheng is board certified in pediatric rehabilitation medicine.
 He completed his medical studies at Rutgers NJ Medical School, following his undergraduate education at Princeton University and the University of California.
 He completed his residency and fellowships at Rugters, Kessler Institute, and Children’s Specialized Hospital.
 He was honored as Best Doctors for Pediatric Physical Medicine & Rehabilitation and as Doctors Who Make A Difference from NJ Life.

 Orthopedic Clinic with Dr. Alice Chu